Juhani

 In

-fact, there are also different options for certification.
+fact, there are also different options for certifications.
 A certification can

 be performed by the first party (the company itself, i.e. self-certification or